CSS Helpdesk Coordinator for students issues:

 After graduating our undergraduate and graduate students are able to successfully continue their academic experience in any university in the world or to work in high profile positions within the Kazakhstan public sector, banks and financial institutions, multinational companies including oil and gas, UN bodies, prominent international NGOs, and renowned businesses locally and overseas.

 We wish you all the best of luck in choosing your future academic life and if you decide to join us we will be dedicated to assisting you in reaching your full potential.

 Department of Public Administration

 We deliver international standard education and research in public policy, administration, and management relevant to our region.
-To accomplish this mission, the department offers Bachelor degree in Public and Municipal Administration in the fields of Public Management, Financial Management, and a Master degree in Public and Municipal Administration.
-The Department’s faculty, staff, and students seek to understand and improve economics, environmental, and social conditions through our teaching, research, and public service.
+To accomplish this mission, the department offers a bachelor degree in Public and Municipal Administration in the fields of Public Management, Financial Management; a master degree in Public and Municipal Administration; and a PhD in Public Administration.
+The department’s faculty members, staff, and students seek to understand and improve economic, environmental, and social conditions through our teaching, research, and public service.

 Dennis Soltys, Chair

 Tel.: +7 (727) 270 42 66 ext.
 3058

 Office 306b / Valikhanov building

 Department of Media and Communications